 We generate license revenue from a \$60.1 million upfront payment recorded on May 21, 2015, as well as \$15.0 million received in relation to the designation of the second, third and fourth collaboration target in August 2015.
 We are also entitled to an aggregate \$16.5 million in target designation payments upon the selection of the fifth to tenth collaboration target.
 We will also be eligible to receive research, development and regulatory milestone payments of up to \$254.0 million for AMT-126 and up to \$217.0 million for each of the other selected targets, if milestones are achieved.
-We will include the variable consideration related to the selection of the fifth to tenth collaboration target or any of the milestones in the transaction price if we no longer consider it probable that including these payments in the transaction price would not result in the reversal of cumulative revenue recognized.
+We will include the variable consideration related to the selection of the fifth to tenth collaboration target, or any of the milestones, in the transaction price once it is considered probable that including these payments in the transaction price would not result in the reversal of cumulative revenue recognized.
+We might recognize significant amounts of License Revenue for services performed in prior periods if and when we consider this probable.
 Due to the significant uncertainty surrounding the development of gene-therapy product candidates and the dependence on BMS's performance and decisions we so far did not consider this probable.
-We might recognize significant amounts of License Revenue for services performed in prior periods if and when we determine that the uncertainty regarding the above variable consideration has been resolved and we would include these payments in the transaction price.